garnajee/garnajee.github.io/content/posts/home-server.md

     │       │   ├── movies
     │       │   └── series
     │       └── watch
-    └── transovpn
+    └── qbit
         └── config
 ```

-The `/opt/chill/storage/downloads/watch/` folder is used when you manually put `.torrent` files, so it's going to be downloaded automatically without any access to the Transmission interface.
+The `/opt/chill/storage/downloads/watch/` folder is used when you manually add `.torrent` files.

 * To check everything was properly created